gromnitsky/weakspec/README.md

         }

     `[1, 2]` in `selectedSize` means that min 1 element & max 2 elements
-    if a list can be selected.
+    in the list can be selected.
 If `selectedSize` would be equal to `[1, 1]` that means only 1 element can be selected.

 ### bool